teamosis/gethugothemes-documentation/content/agen-hugo/basic-configuration.md

 weight: 4
 ---

-In the root folder you will find a file called `config.toml` open this file in any text editor or IDM.
+In the root folder you will find a file called `config.toml` open this file in any text editor or IDE.

 If your theme is not launched in your localhost, then check the `theme` name is correct in configure.toml file.
 Then run `hugo server` command again.